SAP-samples/event-driven-integrations-codejam/exercises/06-publish-and-subscribe-events/README.md

 </p>

 > You might have noticed that the `Try Me!` page in the screenshot above has more functionality than the one we used in the previous exercise.
 To differentiate between both of them I will refer to the one in the screenshot as `Advanced Try Me!` and to the one used in the previous exercise as `CodePen Try Me!`.

-In this exercise, we will dive deeper into the message exchange, still by using the UI in AEM and we will also explore a different section through which you can exchange messages.
-Before we get to the exercise, we might need to expand a bit on some concepts.
-Let's get started.

 ## Topics